raspberrypilearning/animated-story/en/step_6.md

 --- task ---

-Add an option to the callback so it only triggers when 100% of the snail image is in the viewport.
+Add an option to the callback so it only triggers when all of the snail image is in the viewport.

 --- code ---
 ---